OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-24.md

 ## 2 Samuel 24:5

 They crossed the Jordan and camped in Aroer,
-on the right side of the city that is in the middle of the valley of Gad and toward Jazer.
+on the right side of the city that is in the centre of the Valley of Gad and toward Jazer.

 ## 2 Samuel 24:6

 Then they came to Gilead and to the land of Tahtim-hodshi,
-and they came to Dan-jaan and around to Sidon.
+and they came to Dan-jaan and circled around to Sidon.

 ## 2 Samuel 24:7